-For married persons filing joint returns, the rates remain the same but the income brackets are doubled.
+For married people filing joint returns, the rates remain the same, but the income brackets are doubled.

 Hawaii does not have a sales tax.
-Instead, the state collects a 4 percent general excise tax, which is assessed on all business activities, including retail sales, commissions, rental income and services.
+Instead, the state collects a 4% general excise tax, which is assessed on all business activities, including retail sales, commissions, rental income and services.

-Other activities, such as wholesale sales, are taxed at one-half of 1 percent.
-More details on Hawaii's general excise and use tax can be found in the Department of Taxation's collection of excise tax forms and publications.
+Other activities, such as wholesale sales, are taxed at 0.5%.
+More details on Hawaii’s general excise and use tax can be found in the Department of Taxation’s collection of excise tax forms and publications.

-Oahu added a 0.5 percent surcharge to the general excise tax, effective Jan.
-1, 2007, bringing that island's excise tax rate to 4.5 percent.
-This added charge goes to fund Oahu's mass transit system.
+Oahu added a 0.5% surcharge to the general excise tax, effective Jan.
+1, 2007, bringing that island’s excise tax rate to 4.5%.
+This added charge goes to fund Oahu’s mass transit system.

 Personal and real property taxes

-Personal property such as cars or boats are not subject to property tax.
+Personal property, such as cars or boats, is not subject to property tax.

-Real property, land and improvements are taxed with assessments at 100 percent fair market value.
+Real property, land and improvements are taxed with assessments at 100% fair market value.
 Tax rates are per $1,000 net assessed value.